 As an alternative to the mandatory payment of overtime provided herein, an employee may elect to receive one and one-half (1½) hours of compensatory time in lieu of overtime pay for each hour of overtime worked.
 The total accumulated compensatory time that may be carried by the employee shall be capped at 152 hours in total.
 The capped hours shall be recorded in the Township of Morris payroll records based on the employees salary in the year earned.
 The number of compensatory time off hours, taken by the employees, shall be equal, hour for hour, to the amount accumulated.
 Should an employee choose to receive payment for compensatory time, the formula shall be; the current hourly rate divided into the accumulated value.

 Any compensatory time accumulated above the capped 152 hours in a calendar year shall be used by the employee by no later than October 31st of each year.
-All unused compensatory time as of October 31st of each year shall be paid or “Banked” at the discretion of the employee, at the value at which it was earned.
+All unused compensatory time as of October 31st of each year shall be paid to the employee at the current rate of salary.

 All requests for time off under this provision must be submitted on prescribed forms for the approval of the Chief.

-C. When the firefighter/fire inspector(s) or the firefighter/fire apparatus mechanic is assigned overtime duties of a firefighter (class 1), they shall be paid at a rate commensurate with their time and grade of a firefighter (class 1).
-This shall not impact any overtime in their assigned activities as firefighter/fire inspector or firefighter/fire apparatus mechanic.
+C. When the firefighter/inspector(s) or the firefighter/mechanic is assigned overtime duties of a firefighter (class 1), they shall be paid at a rate commensurate with their time and grade of a firefighter (class 1).
+This shall not impact any overtime in their assigned activities as firefighter/inspector or firefighter/mechanic.